rusefi/hw_microRusEfi/readme.md

 ## Adapter Boards

-microRusEfi could be used as a brain for Plug&Play vehicle specific adapter boards
+microRusEFI could be used as a brain for Plug&Play vehicle specific adapter boards

 1) https://github.com/rusefi/hw_55_te For Yanvar/Micas case